-There is evidence from epidemiologic studies for an association between NO2 exposure and children's hospital admissions, ED visits, and calls to doctors for asthma.
-This evidence comes from large longitudinal studies, panel studies, and time-series studies.
-NO2 exposure is associated with aggravation of asthma effects that include symptoms, medication use, and lung function.
+Evidence from epidemiologic studies shows an association between NO2 exposure and children's hospital admissions, ED visits, and calls to doctors for asthma.
+This evidence came from large longitudinal studies, panel studies, and time-series studies.
+NO2 exposure was associated with aggravation of asthma effects that include symptoms, medication use, and lung function.
 Effects of NO2 on asthma were most evident with a cumulative lag of 2 to 6 days, rather than same-day levels of NO2.
-Time-series studies also demonstrated a relationship in children between hospital admissions or ED visits for asthma and NO2 exposure, even after adjusting for copollutants such as particulate matter (PM) and carbon monoxide (CO).
-Important
+Time-series studies also demonstrated a relationship in children between hospital admissions or ED visits for asthma and NO2 exposure, even after adjusting for copollutants such as PM and CO.
+Important evidence was also available from epidemiologic studies of indoor NO2 exposures.
+A number of recent studies showed associations with wheeze, chest tightness, and length of symptoms (Belanger et al., 2006); respiratory symptom rates (Nitschke et al., 2006); school absences (Pilotto et al., 1997a); respiratory symptoms, likelihood of chest tightness, and asthma attacks (Smith et al., 2000); and severity of virus-induced asthma (Chauhan et al., 2003).
+However, several studies (Mukala et al., 1999, 2000; (Farrow et al., 1997) evaluating younger children found no association between indoor NO2 and respiratory symptoms.

-- 1 evidence is also available from epidemiologic studies of indoor NO2 exposures.
-A number of - 2 recent studies show associations with wheeze, chest tightness, and length of symptoms (Belanger - et al., 2006); respiratory symptom rates (Nitschke et al., 2006); school absences (Pilotto et al., - 4 1997a); respiratory symptoms, likelihood of chest tightness, and asthma attacks (Smith et al., - 5 2000); and severity of virus-induced asthma (Chauhan et al., 2003).
-However, several studies - 6 (Mukala et al., 1999, 2000; Farrow et al., 1997) evaluating younger children found no - 7 association between indoor NO2 and respiratory symptoms. - 8 Airways hyperresponsiveness in asthmatics to both nonspecific chemical and physical - 9 stimuli and to specific allergens appears to be the most sensitive indicator of response to NO2 - 10 (U.S. Environmental Protection Agency, 1993).
-Responsiveness is determined using a challenge - agent, which causes an abnormal degree of constriction of the airways as a result of smooth - muscle contraction.
-This response ranges from mild to severe (spanning orders of magnitude) - and is often accompanied by production of sputum, cough, wheezing, shortness of breath, and - 14 chest tightness.
-Though some asthmatics do not have this bronchoconstrictor response - 15 (Pattemore et al., 1990), increased airways responsiveness is correlated with asthma symptoms - and increased asthma medication usage.
-Clinical studies have reported increased airways - 17 responsiveness to allergen challenge in asthmatics following exposure to 0.26-ppm NO2 for - 18 30 min during rest (Barck et al., 2002; Strand et al., 1997, 1998). - Toxicological studies provide biological plausibility that asthmatics are likely susceptible - 20 to the effects of NO2 exposure.
-Numerous animal studies provide evidence that NO2 can - 21 produce inflammation and lung permeability changes.
-These studies provide evidence for - 22 several mechanisms by which NO2 exposure can induce effects, including reduced mucociliary - clearance, and alveolar macrophage function such as depressed phagocytic activity and altered - 24 humoral- and cell-mediated immunity.
-These are all mechanisms that can provide biological - 25 plausibility for the NO2 effects in asthmatic children observed in epidemiologic studies.
-One - 26 limitation of this work is that effects on markers of inflammation, such as bronchoalveolar - 27 lavage fluid levels of total protein and lactate dehydrogenase and recruitment or proliferation of - 28 leukocytes, occur only at exposure levels of ≥5 ppm.
-Studies conducted at these higher exposure - 29 concentrations may elicit mechanisms of action and effects that do not occur at near-ambient - 30 levels of NO2.
-Chauhan et al. (2003) reviewed potential mechanisms by which NO2 exacerbates - 31 asthma in the presence of viral infections.
-These mechanisms include "direct effects on the upper and lower airways by ciliary dyskinesis, epithelial damage, increases in pro-inflammatory mediators and cytokines, rises in IgE concentration, and interactions with allergens, or indirectly through impairment of bronchial immunity."
+Airway hyperresponsiveness in asthmatics to both nonspecific chemical and physical stimuli and to specific allergens appeared to be the most sensitive indicator of response to NO2 (U.S. Environmental Protection Agency, 1993).
+Responsiveness is determined using a challenge agent, which causes an abnormal degree of constriction of the airways as a result of smooth muscle contraction.
+This response ranges from mild to severe (spanning orders of magnitude) and is often accompanied by production of sputum, cough, wheezing, shortness of breath, and chest tightness.
+Though some asthmatics do not have this bronchoconstrictor response (Pattemore et al., 1990), increased airway hyperresponsiveness is correlated with asthma symptoms and increased asthma medication usage.
+Clinical studies reported increased airway hyperresponsiveness to allergen challenge in asthmatics following exposure to 0.26-ppm NO2 for 30 min during rest (Barck et al., 2002; et al.; Strand et al., 1997; 1998).

+Toxicological studies provided biological plausibility that asthmatics are likely susceptible to the effects of NO2 exposure.
+Numerous animal studies provide evidence that NO2 can produce inflammation and lung permeability changes.
+These studies provided evidence for several mechanisms by which NO2 exposure can induce effects, including reduced mucociliary clearance, and alveolar macrophage function such as depressed phagocytic activity and altered humoral- and cell-mediated immunity.
+Chauhan et al. (2003) reviewed potential mechanisms by which NO2 exacerbates asthma in the presence of viral infections.
+These mechanisms included "direct effects on the upper and lower airway by ciliary dyskinesis, epithelial damage, increases in pro-inflammatory mediators and cytokines, rises in IgE concentration, and interactions with allergens, or indirectly through impairment of bronchial immunity."
+These are all mechanisms that can provide biological plausibility for the NO2 effects in asthmatic children observed in epidemiologic studies.
+However, it must be noted that the experimental animal studies that looked at effects on markers of inflammation, such as BAL fluid levels of total protein and lactate dehydrogenase and recruitment or proliferation of leukocytes, occured only at exposure levels of ≥ 5 ppm.
+Studies conducted at these higher exposure concentrations may elicit mechanisms of action and effects that do not occur at near-ambient levels of NO2.

+4.3.1.2.
 Cardiopulmonary Disease and Diabetes